-ND vs. MD: The Difference Between a Naturopathic Doctor and a Medical Doctor
+ND vs. MD: The Difference Between a Natural Medicine Doctor and a Medical Doctor

-When it comes to a naturopathic doctor (ND) vs a medical doctor (MD), what’s the difference?
+When it comes to an ND (natural medicine doctor or naturopathic doctor) vs an MD (medical doctor), what’s the difference?
 Turns out there are a lot of similarities — but also a lot of differences.

-Just like MD’s, naturopathic doctors go to medical school for four years, and then have the option of doing a two-year residency.
+Just like MD’s, natural medicine doctors go to medical school for four years, and then have the option of doing a two-year residency.
 The differences lie, primarily, in the overall attitude each type of practitioner takes toward healing.
-“A naturopathic doctor definitely has the bigger view of the healing power of nature, a more vitalistic approach, really getting to the root cause,” says Jones.
+“A naturopathic doctor definitely has the bigger view of the healing power of nature, a more vitalistic approach, really getting to the root cause,” says Dr. Jones.

-One of the most important guiding principles for a naturopathic doctor is something called the therapeutic order, which stipulates that a doctor’s interventions should go from least invasive to most invasive, in that order.
-While Jones wishes that more conventional doctors would follow that order, it’s much more common for MD’s to jump straight to the most invasive option: the pill or the surgery.
+One of the most important guiding principles for a natural medicine doctor is something called the therapeutic order, which stipulates that a doctor’s interventions should go from least invasive to most invasive, in that order.
+While Dr. Jones wishes that more conventional doctors would follow that order, it’s much more common for MD’s to jump straight to the most invasive option: the pill or the surgery.

-The Moment that Led Her to Become a Naturopathic Practitioner
+The Moment that Led Dr. Carrie Jones to Become a Natural Medicine Doctor

 “I just got really disillusioned, and I’m really happy that I found naturopathic medicine,” Dr. Jones says.
 “It’s the medicine for me.”

-We’re all familiar with getting lab work done at the doctor’s office, and it’s natural to think that lab work is lab work, right?
-Why does it matter if it’s performed by a functional medicine doctor or a conventional doctor?
-Well, as Dr. Jones explained to WellBe, not all lab tests are created equal.
-In fact, Jones says there are two main issues with the laboratory tests that conventional doctors run vs those run by naturopathic practitioners or functional medicine doctors.
+We’re all familiar with getting blood work tests done at the doctor’s office, and it’s natural to think that lab work is lab work, right?
+Why does it matter if it’s performed by a functional medicine practitioner or a conventional doctor?
+Well, as Dr. Jones explained to WellBe, not all blood work tests are created equal.
+In fact, Dr. Jones says there are two main issues with the laboratory tests that conventional doctors run vs those run by natural medicine doctors or functional medicine practitioners.

 Another example she cites is the range for ferritin, a marker for iron storage, where the range is anywhere from 10 to 200 — that’s a 190-point spread that’s still considered healthy and normal by most doctors.
 The way Dr. Jones sees it, it’s not a good idea to accept a particularly high or low number as normal, just because it’s technically within range.
 “We can optimize this,” she says.
 “Why wait?
 Why wait until you fall off the cliff to do something about it?”

-So while MD’s and ND’s might be running some of the same tests, and even sending them off to the same labs, they’ll read them very differently.
-A conventional doctor will just look at the literal range and deem you normal or abnormal, whereas a functional medicine doctor or naturopathic practitioner will optimize the results for you and what you’re looking for.
+So while MDs and NDs might be running some of the same blood work tests, and even sending them off to the same labs, they’ll read them very differently.
+A conventional doctor will just look at the literal range and deem you normal or abnormal, whereas a functional medicine practitioner or natural medicine doctor will optimize the results for you and what you’re looking for.

 What Types of Laboratory Tests Are Most Important?